I Could Fall in Love with You: Music videos

-Chart positions
+Commercial performance

 "I Could Fall in Love with You" entered the UK Singles Chart at number 21, becoming Erasure's thirty-third UK Top 40 single.
 It peaked at number 69 on the German Singles Chart (Erasure's fifth single to peak at this position).
-The song has entered the U.S. Hot Dance Club Play chart and peaked at number 7.
+The song has entered the US Hot Dance Club Play chart and peaked at number 7.

 In the United States, the single was tracked incorrectly by Nielsen SoundScan during it first week of sales.
 According to Billboard magazine, "Erasure's 'I Could Fall in Love with You' was initially identified as an EP, rather than a single.
 It should have bowed last week (issue date 21 April) at number one on Hot Dance Singles Sales and number five on Hot Singles Sales."
 Once adjusted, the track appeared on those charts in the following chart week, at number three and number ten, respectively.